 As she asked me how I was doing, an avalanche of tears poured out and I could barely speak.
 “I don’t know anyone here:what have we done!”
 She gently encouraged me on the phone until I calmed down.
 2 days later she jumped on a plane and was standing outside my door.

 Good friends are supportive!
 Despite what she had on her calendar she rescheduled her plans to support a friend who needed some TLC.
-This is another important trait of what makes a good friend.

-Qualities of a Good Friend: Dependable
+Quality of a Good Friend: Dependable

 The third quality of what makes a good friend is dependability.
 Good friends are dependable which means they are trustworthy, reliable, and can be counted on to stand beside you.
-Being trustworthy is a critical, stand-alone trait, but between good friends keeping confidences without dependability isn’t usually enough for a friendship to flourish.

 After being in labor for hours, the Doctor told us our baby would have to be delivered via C-section.
 I was very disappointed but wanted what was best for our baby.
 As I was whisked away, the atmosphere changed from a sense of warm community to all business.
 My baby was born healthy and happy.